tdyer/wdi_1_ruby_hw_number_guess/README.md

 ## Specifications

 This section clarifies the outline above into a list of criteria that you can check your work against (hint: this could give you some ideas on breaking the problem into discrete steps).
 If your program fulfills all the specs, you're done!
-Review your code for refactoring opportunities, and check the Bonuses below for additional challenges.
+Review your code for refactoring opportunities, and check the section below for additional challenges.

 * Program generates a random number and prompts the user to guess it
 * Program tells the user whether a guess was correct or not